 Everyone’s skin goes through cycles, but it’s proven that a balance of both hydration and moisturization is key to maintaining smooth, healthy and comfortable feeling skin.

-If you’re not sure where to start, Huron’s Face Lotion is a lightweight, fresh feeling gel-cream that acts as both a hydrator and a moisturizer.
+If you’re not sure where to start, Huron’s Face Moisturizer is a lightweight, fresh feeling gel-cream that acts as both a hydrator and a moisturizer.
 Built to work both instantly and overtime, it feels cool going on and keeps skin looking and feeling smooth and healthy without any heavy feel or shine.
 Aloe and Glycerin (those humectants you just read about) draw in moisture from the environment, delivering long-term hydration.
 Super-hydrators such as Sodium Hyaluronate and Pentavitin (a natural hydrator) relieve dryness for up to 72 hours- especially good for those who shave or face the elements a lot, like sun, wind or even dry, indoor conditions.
-In addition to locking in moisture, the Face Lotion smoothes the look of fine lines, and protects from environmental pollutants and the damaging effects of blue light and high energy visible light.
+In addition to locking in moisture, the Face Moisturizer smoothes the look of fine lines, and protects from environmental pollutants and the damaging effects of blue light and high energy visible light.

 At the end of the day, moisture and hydration needs not only vary from person to person, but also from season to season, and even day to day.
-Armed with some skin care knowledge and a great Face Lotion, your skin will look fresh, healthy, balanced and feel great.
+Armed with some skin care knowledge and a great Face Moisturizer, your skin will look fresh, healthy, balanced and feel great.